belak/blog/content/posts/zsh-utils.md

 - Loadable by any compatible plugin manager
 - Plugins will be kept small, relatively inflexible, well documented, and well organized
-- No external dependencies without very good reason
+- No external dependencies without good reason
 - Focus on improving the existing experience rather than expanding it

-Each plugin has a very focused purpose:
+Each plugin has a focused purpose:

 - `completion` configures and loads basic tab completion (imagine bash tab completion on steroids).
 It's also recommended to use an additional set of [zsh-completions](https://github.com/zsh-users/zsh-completions) because this plugin only sets up the completion system and doesn't provide completions for common utils.
 - `editor` sets up some keybinds to fix some rough edges.
 It adds a few missing default key-binds such as Home/End and aims to add a few Vim features to the vi keybind set.